erikamatesz/human-crisis-dashboard/README.md

   - Country
   - Start and end date
   - Event types (e.g., Protests, Riots, Violence against civilians, etc.)
-- Interactive map with color-coded events
+- Interactive map with color-coded events (zoom in to explore regions)
 - Option to view and download filtered data as CSV

 ## 📦 Technologies Used